Dayhun/TAMWOOD_Frontend/01-HTML/README.md

    tag selector - name of the tag, lowest priority (weakest selector), easy to replace
 2. class selector
-   class selector - dot sign before class name (.classname), 2nd lowest priority, tag selector will be changed, overwrite
+   class selector - dot sign before class name (.classname), 2nd lowest priority, tag selector will be changed, overwrite class name should not have space. if there is space, it means it has another class name.(2 classes)
 3. id selector
    id selector - hashtag sign before id name (#idname), highest priority (the most strongest selector), not changeable
 4. pseudo selector